learn-the-web/topics/all-devices-setup/index.md

 ⋮
 ```

-- **handheldfriendly** & **mobileoptimized** are for older devices
+- **handheldfriendly** & **mobileoptimized** are for older devices.
-  - The `240` states that our website is formatted for a minimum width of 240 pixels
+  - The `240` states that our website is formatted for a minimum width of 240 pixels.
 - **viewport** is for newer smartphones.
 There are three arguments to specify:
-  - `width=device-width`—our website is formatted for the prime width of the device
+  - `width=device-width`—our website is formatted for the width of the device.
-  - `initial-scale=1`—our website shouldn’t be zoomed in or out by default
+  - `initial-scale=1`—our website shouldn’t be zoomed in or out by default.

 ---

 ## CSS

+In our CSS we adjust a few more things to help us create cross-device websites a little more consistently and easily.

 ```css
 @-moz-viewport { width: device-width; scale: 1; }